makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

 ## 16.3 robotics 361

-* Cognitive robots embrace the ideas of learning and planning and interacting with a dynamic world.
+* Cognitive robots embrace the ideas of learning and planning and interacting with a dynamic world
 * Kinesthetic robots may also be helpful to our attempts to refine NLU

-# 17 Conclusions looking across the broad sweep of our completed practionary.
+# 17 Conclusions looking across the broad sweep of our completed practionary

 #Appendix A is a short bio of Charles S. Peirce, a most accomplished and